compbiofan/SimSCSnTree/README.md

         -a (--amp-p)        The parameter for the Genometric distribution for the number of copies amplified. (default: 0.5)

 ## <a name="CNA"></a>Control of whole chromosome duplication.

+        -X (--multi-root)   The multiplier of the mean CNV on root. (default: 4) -W (--whole-amp)    If there is whole chromosome amplification, 1 as yes. (default: 1) -C (--whole-amp-rate)   Whole amplification rate: rate of an allele chosen to be amplified (default: 0.2) -E (--whole-amp-num)    Whole amplification copy number addition, which occurs to one allele at a time. (default: 1) -J (--amp-num-geo-par)  Whole amplification copy number distribution (geometric distribution parameter: the smaller, the more evenly distributed). (default: 1)

 ## <a name="SNV"></a>Control of SNV rate.